Groundwater Drainage Applications

 The defining properties specified for a granular drainage layer are its size (cross sectional area) and the permeability of the granular material.

 The permeability (k) of granular materials is typically measured in a laboratory and is reported as a value in m/s.
 Typical values of permeability for commonly used drainage gravels are shown in Table 1.

 - The permeability values have been assessed based on laboratory tests on freshly quarried stone and samples taken from site.
 They are an estimate of typical values and should not be relied upon for design.
-Site-specific testing is strongly recommended along with flow-reduction factors to account for crushing of stone during installation and long term clogging risks.
+Site-specific testing is strongly recommended, along with flow-reduction factors to account for the crushing of stone during installation and long term clogging risks.